New requirements for filing the mise a jour annuelle for Quebec businesses

 The copy of the identification document will be retained until the date of business registration or filing of the business record update, at which point it will be destroyed by the REQ.

 Companies may declare the business address of the natural person registered in the enterprise registry in such a way that the address of the natural person’s domicile cannot be consulted in the registrar.
+Since privacy is a major concern for business owners, business lawyer in Montreal can help ensure the correct address is declared while meeting REQ compliance requirements.
 However, the declaration of the home address of a natural person registered with the REQ is still mandatory.
 In this case, only the business address will be published, and the home address will remain confidential.

 For further information about the new requirements, please visit the Quebec government’s website at the following address: